sharwell/developer.rackspace.com/src/docs/orchestration/getting-started/index.rst

 Use the API
 ===========
+These are some of the the basic operations you can perform with this API.

 Create Stack
 -------------
 After you have created your stack template, you can then create the stack in the Rackspace cloud in the following manner:

 .. include:: samples/create_stack.rst

 List Stacks
 ------------

-If you want to see the stacks you have already deployed in a given region, you may do so as follows:
+To see the stacks you have already deployed in a given region:

 .. include:: samples/list_stacks.rst

 Get Stack Data
 ---------------

-If you want to inspect a single stack's detail data, you can do so as shown below:
+To inspect a single stack's detail data:

 .. include:: samples/get_stack_data.rst

 Update Stack
 -------------

-In the event that you wish to update or modify an existing stack, the code sample below demonstrate how it can be done:
+To update or modify an existing stack, the code sample below demonstrate how it can be done:

 .. include:: samples/update_stack.rst

 Delete Stack
 -------------

-Once you no longer wish to track a stack and destroy all resources the stack has provisioned, you can delete said stack as follows:
+To delete a stack and destroy all resources the stack has provisioned:

 .. include:: samples/delete_stack.rst